November 12, 2024

 If you have leftovers of this delicious wild rice dish, store it in an airtight container in the fridge for up to four days.
 To reheat, simply microwave it or heat it up in a skillet with a bit of butter or oil until heated through.

-See also How to make quinoa rice with grilled shrimp
+See also How to stir-fry arborio rice with creamy mushroom and spinach

 However, it is important to note that reheating the wild rice dish multiple times can affect its taste and texture.
 To avoid this, try to only reheat the amount you plan to eat and store the rest separately.